fumitoh/modelx/doc/source/tutorial/introduction.md

 *Model*, *UserSpace*, *Cells*, *Reference* are the most frequent types we use.
-In this section we briefly review these types of objects to have a of what these types of objects are.
+In this section we briefly review these types of objects to have basic understanding of them.

 The diagram below illustrates containment relationships between those objects.